 Anni Crouter of Flint, Mich., won the $75,000 second prize for "Polar Expressed," three large polar bear paintings.
 Sculptor Andy Sacksteder of Port Clinton, Ohio, won the $50,000 third prize for "UPLifting," a bronze sculpture of two dancers.

-In a separate category, a jury of arts professionals awarded a $100,000 prize to Carlos Bunga of Barcelona, Spain, for "Ecosystem," made with cardboard, tape and paint.
+In a separate category, a jury of arts professionals awarded a $100,000 prize to Carlos Bunga for "Ecosystem," made with cardboard, tape and paint.
+The work reimagines a gallery in the former Grand Rapids Public Museum.
+The Portguese-born artist, who lives in Barcelona, Spain, said he had to study and know the space very well to create the site-specific piece at SiTE:LAB in Grand Rapids.

 Now in its fifth year, ArtPrize has put Michigan's second-largest city on the international art map, thanks to a unique system in which artists and venues independently connect with each other using ArtPrize's online portal.